 A ‘wrong’ sitting position can become uncomfortable quite quickly, potentially making it harder to get out of the chair again – for example, if certain joints have become stiff or cramped.
 Over time, sitting in the same wrong position could lead to more serious physical problems with posture, balance and flexibility.

 If your relative is unable to find a comfortable or correct sitting position in their current sofa or armchair, it might be worth investing in a new one.

-There are many different styles of armchair and sofa available and finding the right one for your relative will depend upon a number of factors; their height and body shape, for example, along with any specific issues affecting their flexibility or posture.
-Seek the opinion of an occupational therapist, able to advise on which styles of furniture are most suitable.
+There are many different styles of armchair and sofa available, and finding the right one for your relative will depend upon a number of factors – their height and body shape, for example, along with any specific issues affecting their flexibility or posture.
+Seek the opinion of an occupational therapist who can advise on which styles of furniture are most suitable.

 The Disabled Living Foundation’s Living Made Easy website has a useful guide to the different types of chair best-suited to older or disabled people, ranging from riser and recliner chairs (see below) to chair beds and chairs with high backs.
 Important factors to consider include:

-- seat height: a higher seat will make it easier to get in and out of the chair, but if too high, it will put too much pressure on the back of the thighs and the feet won't touch the floor, making it more uncomfortable when sitting.
+- Seat height: a higher seat will make it easier to get in and out of the chair, but if too high, it will put too much pressure on the back of the thighs and the feet won't touch the floor, making it more uncomfortable when sitting.

-- seat depth: this needs to be sufficient to support the full length of the thighs, but not be so deep that the person has to lean back.
-If the chair it too deep, a comfortable way to shorten the seat is to add a cushion behind your relative's back.
+- Seat depth: this needs to be sufficient to support the full length of the thighs, but not be so deep that the person has to lean back.
+If the chair is too deep, a comfortable way to shorten the seat is to add a cushion behind your relative's back.

 For further information, see our Checklist for sitting properly.

 These incorporate elements to help people stand up and sit down, to recline (even to a lying position), or both.
 Three main types are available and some incorporate features for pressure relief, useful for people who spend a long time sitting in one position.